elisemercury/difPy-dev/docs/usage.rst

    Windows users can add difPy to their `PATH system variables <https://www.computerhope.com/issues/ch000549.htm>`_ by pointing it to their difPy package installation folder containing the `difPy.bat <https://github.com/elisemercury/Duplicate-Image-Finder/difPy/difPy.bat>`_ file.
 This adds ``difPy`` as a command in the CLI and will allow direct invocation of difPy from anywhere on the machine.
 The default difPy installation folder will look similar to ``C:\Users\User\AppData\Local\Programs\Python\Python311\Lib\site-packages\difPy`` (Windows 11).

-It supports the following arguments:
+difPy in the CLI supports the following arguments:

 .. code-block:: python